ericm/stonks/README.md

 ### `$ stonks -w AMD`

-Gives the current stock for each ticker passed _for the passed week_
+Gives the current stock for each ticker passed _for the past week_

 ![Stonks](./assets/3.png)